MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

 3. Select **dogs** from the list of task definitions.

-5. Select the most revcent revision of the **dogs** task definition.
+5. Select the most recent revision of the **dogs** task definition.

 6. Click **Create new revision**

 7. Under **Container Definitions** click on **dogs**.

 8. Under **HEALTHCHECK**:

-    1. In **Command** enter: `[ "CMD-SHELL", "curl -f http://localhost/dogs/1.jpg || exit 1" ]`
+    1. In **Command** enter: `[ "CMD-SHELL", "wget --spider http://localhost/dogs/1.jpg || exit 1" ]`

     2. In **Interval** enter: *30*

     3. In **Timeout** enter: *5*

-    4. In **Start period** enter: *0*
+    4. In **Start period** enter: *1*

     5. In **Retries** enter: *3*

-When the task starts it runs a curl command, within the container, to test for a successful response to the request for http://localhost/dogs/1.jpg.
+When the task starts it runs a `wget --spider` command, within the container, to test for a successful response to the request for http://localhost/dogs/1.jpg.
 Any response code other than a 200 (success) is considered a failure.
 The test will timeout after 5 seconds, at which point it will wait for 30 seconds and try again.
 There will be a total of 3 attempts to execute this health check, for a commulative time of 90 seconds (3 * 20).
 At which point, the task will be marked as unhealthy, it will be removed from the service and replaced.

 9. Click **Update**